guaidashu/ueditor-flask/README.md

 ## Installing and Getting started

 1. Install

-    You can clone flask_ueditor from github.
+    The easiest way to install.

         pip install flask-ueditor

+    Or you can clone source code from github.

         git clone git@github.com:guaidashu/ueditor-flask.git